 Day 4: Grand Teton Road & String Lake Loop

 For your fourth day, we suggest the unforgettable experience of driving down Teton Park Road.
 This 21-mile scenic road stretches from Moose to Jackson Lake Junction and serves up gorgeous panoramic views the entire way, as well as plenty of opportunities to spot wildlife.

 Since you’ll be visiting popular Jenny Lake tomorrow, check out its smaller, nearby cousin, String Lake instead.
 It’s a lovely spot for a swim or a kayak trip around the lake, all without the usual crowds.

 At the end of your day, you can stop at the Jackson Lake Lodge to grab a bite to eat.
 We hear the milkshakes are the best!
 Not a fan of milkshakes and want to see a little more?
 Head up the Signal Mountain Road to the summit of Signal Mountain, from there you’ll enjoy awesome panoramic views of the Tetons, Jackson Hole, and YNP.

 Day 5: Jenny Lake and Mormon Row

-7-Day Grand Teton and Yellowstone Road Trip Itinerary
+7-Day Grand Teton to Yellowstone Road Trip Itinerary